kubernetes/test-infra/images/git/README.md

 # git image

-Use this image when you want to use `git` and `alpine` as base in a job.
+Use this image when you want to use `git` and `alpine` as a base in a job.

 ## contents